 Heat pump water heaters are an excellent choice for those looking to save money on their energy bills.
 However, there are several tips and tricks you can use to maximize your cost savings even further.
 Here are some tips for getting the most out of your heat pump water heater:

-- Proper installation: Make sure your heat pump water heater is installed correctly by a professional.
+1. Proper installation: Make sure your air to water heat pump is installed correctly by a professional.
 A poorly installed water heater can reduce efficiency and increase energy costs.

 Recap of benefits and cost savings of heat pump water heaters